ImOhashi/ImOhashi/README.md

 ## Hi!
 I'm Leonardo Ohashi

-- 💻 Software Engineer at NTT DATA BRASIL
+- 💻 Software Engineer at Itaú Unibanco
 - 🤔 Back-end technology explorer
 - 🌱 Learning more about Cloud Architecture and DevOps